Austin City Guide

 The cost of living in Austin is high compared to life elsewhere in Texas, but it’s still around 2% lower than the national average cost of living in the States.
 Having said that, the actual cost of housing is around 2% higher than the national average.
 Austin has seen a growth in house prices over recent years, and its status as a major tech city is making the city attractive to young home-buyers.

-Visa requirements for working in Austin
+Visa requirements for non US residents in Austin

 If you’re staying in Texas for less than 90 days, you may be exempt from needing a visa.
 This is dependent on you being from one of the 38 countries on the Visa Waiver Program.
 You’ll need a full US working visa if you’re looking to live and work in Austin, Texas.
-However, If you’re not, you’ll need a non-immigrant work visa.
+However, if you’re not, you’ll need a non-immigrant work visa.

 If you do need a long-term visa, the visa you need will be dependent on your own situation.
-Where you’re from, how long you are staying, the type of work you will be doing and more will all have their part to play in the type of visa you need.
+Where you’re from, how long you are staying, the type of work you will be doing, and more will all have their part to play in the type of visa you need.

 The cost of living in Austin